 • Analyze existing clubs, partnerships, and initiatives, identify their strengths and weaknesses, and assess their contribution to greenhouse gas emission reductions and the transformation towards a low-carbon economy.

-• Understand the role that clubs could play in a future international climate regime and develop options for linking clubs with the United Nations Framework Convention on Climate Change (UNFCCC).
+• Understand the role that clubs could play within the United Nations Framework Convention on Climate Change (UNFCCC).

 • Support the development of truly transformational low-carbon clubs by proposing new clubs, refining ideas with input from interested stakeholders and government officials, and analyzing potential benefits for member countries.